 and then from 1st October to the 30th November 2018.

-Juliet and Romeo Live is Co-commissioned by Battersea Arts Centre, The Place, and Warwick Arts Centre; the work is supported by Arts Council England via Grants for the Arts.
-Ben Duke is a Work Place Artist.
+Juliet and Romeo – A Guide to Long Life & Happy Marriage is co-commissioned by Battersea Arts Centre, The Place, and Warwick Arts Centre.
+The work is funded by Arts Council England via Grants for the Arts.
+Production time supported by Lancaster Arts – Where ideas, creativity and people connect.
+Ben Duke is a Work Place artist

 Fatal error: Call to undefined function DISPLAY_ACURAX_ICONS() in /homepages/26/d169277529/htdocs/wp-content/themes/twentyeleven/content-single-production.php on line 35